The 2025 CWAS "David Malin Awards"

 8. Entries that combine images from professional observatories, taken by professional astronomers, for purposes other than creating the entry in question (e.g. the Digital Sky Survey), will be disqualified.

-10. To preserve anonymity (as far as prtactical), the submitted image files should not contain identifying metadata.
+10. To preserve anonymity (as far as practical), the submitted image files should not contain identifying metadata.

-11. For judging purposes, still images must be submitted as JPG files with the longest side having a dimension no greater than 4,950 pixels in Adobe 1998 colour space.
-Animated Sequences must be submitted as a URL link to a publicly visible file in MOV, MPG, AVI or MP4 file formats and must not exceed two minutes in runtime for Aesthetic entries and one minute for Scientific entries.
+11. For judging purposes, still images must be submitted as high quality JPG files with the longest side having a dimension no greater than 4,950 pixels in Adobe 1998 colour space.

 12. All photographs must have been taken no more than 2 years before the closing date of entry, and no re-entries from previous DMA competitions will be accepted.